Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 2 Results

-Another five acts were sent home tonight on America’s Got Talent 2017, as it was time for Tyra Banks to reveal the AGT results.
+Another five s were sent home tonight on America’s Got Talent 2017, as it was time for Tyra Banks to reveal the AGT results.
 Seven acts moved on to the semifinals on America’s Got Talent Season 12 tonight.
 So, who got voted off America’s Got Talent 2017 tonight?
 Find out those Week 2 quarterfinal results below in our America’s Got Talent 2017 spoilers.

-Besides those AGT results tonight, we will also see a special performance from Circus 1903.
-This is an act that transports us to the golden ages of the circus.
-This is a new act for the show and should be fun to watch.
+Besides those AGT results tonight, we also saw a special performance from Circus 1903.
+This was an act that transported us to the golden ages of the circus.
+This was a new act for the show and was fun to watch.

-We were live and things kicked off with a look back at the performances from last night.
-We get some behind-the-scene looks at things, which included the technical difficulties and Mel B throwing water at Simon Cowell.
+Things kicked off during the live episode with a look back at the performances from last night.
+We got some behind-the-scene look at things, which include the technical difficulties and Mel B throwing water at Simon Cowell.

-After a thorough look at the performances, the 12 acts are on the stage and it is time to find out which three acts will be competing for the Dunkin’ Save.
-The sixth, seventh and eighth place acts are Eric Jones, Evie Clair and The Masqueraders.
-America gets to vote one more time on these acts and one will be saved and head to the semifinals.
-The judges on AGT 2017 get to vote to save one of the two remaining acts and the other act heads home.
+After a thorough look at the performances, the 12 acts were on stage and it was time to find out which three acts will be competing for the Dunkin’ Save.
+The sixth, seventh, and eighth place acts were Eric Jones, Evie Clair, and The Masqueraders.
+America got to vote one more time on these acts, saving one for the semifinals.
+The judges on AGT 2017 then got to vote to save one of the two remaining acts, eliminating the other.

 The #DunkinSave is OPEN!
 Vote using the official #AGT app or https://t.co/aOKX8pMqyn NOW. #AGTResults pic.twitter.com/t4ehiZLjyB